|

 [end columns]

-Paul Massiah & Co.
+PAUL MASSIAH & Co.

-Who have also for Sale, a large new Punt, built of the best
+Who have also for Sale, a large new PUNT, built of the best materials, and well adapted for the river.

 New Town, 23d March 1811.

-A Horse and Cart. [heading]
+A Horse and Cart.

-The Cart is Colony built, of the best materials, Mora, Bullet-tree and
+THEY will be sold separately or together, to suit the purchaser.
+The Cart is Colony built, of the best materials, Mora, Bullet-tree and Greenheart.

 For particulars enquire of